What challenge(s) do our clients face?

 Our client saw an uplift in franchisee adoption rate, expanding its geographic presence, alongside improved management and tracking tools delivering greater visibility.

-The category management culture was reinforced in the company to provide it with the tools and methods it would need to continue improving and to tackle new contexts or regions.
+The category management culture was reinforced in the company to provide it with the tools and methods it would need to continue improving and tackle new contexts or regions.
 Concretely, these included governance rituals and decision-making moments embedded per team to deal with the tactical assortment, pricing, exposure, and promotion decisions in each region.

 OUR INDUSTRY EXPERIENCE